A Report on Germany: The vicious coal cycle

 In Germany almost every problem starts with coal.
 Coal is Europe’s number two problem, exceeded only by that of food.
 Since Europe has only very little oil, coal is a matter of life and death to her.
 Great Britain, which exported in 1937 almost 53 million tons does not supply her needs in 1947 and has to import coal.
 In the same year West Germany exports 4.8 million tons of coal and this small amount is too large and prevents the restoration of her economy.
 Poland took over all of Germany’s Silesian mines which can export ten to fifteen million tons to coal deficit countries.
 Transportation bottlenecks, political difficulties and exchange problems have prevented deliveries from Poland.

 Reasons for the poor output of Ruhr Coal

 Lack of food

 The miner received 4,000 calories a day.
 The normal ration for his family members dropped from 1,550 to 750 calories.
 So the miner spread his additional 2,450 supplementary calories over the members of his whole family.
 Thus the Ruhr worker remained too hungry and too weak for effective hard work required in underground mining.
-Bombing of the Ruhr damaged about 45 percent of the miners’ housing, therefore commuting from great distances was general.
+Bombing of the Ruhr damaged about 45 percent of the miners’ housing, therefore commuting from great distances was common.
 The simplest repair parts, even nails wood and glass are lacking or are above the miners’ income at black market prices.